foundriesio/docs/source/reference/linux-layers.rst

 `Meta-Yocto`_ (BSP)                   This is the board support layer for the Yocto Project hardware
                                       references, such as BeagleBone Black.
 `Meta-96boards`_ (BSP)                This layer is managed by Linaro and intended for boards that do
                                       not have their own board support layer repository.
-Currently used for HiKey / HiKey960 Consumer Edition board support.
-`Meta-Qcom`_ (BSP)                    This is the board support layer for Qualcomm boards.
-Currently
-                                      supports DragonBoard 410c and DragonBoard 820c.
 `Meta-Freescale`_ (BSP)               This is the board support layer for the Freescale platforms.
 `Meta-Freescale-3rdparty`_ (BSP)      This is an additional board support layer for Freescale platforms
                                       (not officially supported by Meta-Freescale maintainers).